 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 There are examples throughout ‘To be of use,’ but a few include the transitions between lines one and two of the first stanza and three and four of the fourth stanza.

 Analysis of To be of use

 In the first stanza of ‘To be of use’ the speaker begins by stating that the “people” she loves the best are those who don’t “dally” or waste time, but instead “jump into work head first”.
-These people are confident, single-minded and move with “sure strokes” thought the metaphorical water.
+These people are confident, single-minded, and move with “sure strokes” through the metaphorical water.

 Continuing the metaphor, she speaks of these confident swimmers as “natives of that element,” water.
 They are “black” headed seals that bounce through the surf like “half-submerged balls”.

 I love people who harness themselves, an ox to a heavy cart,(…)who do what has to be done, again and again.